 The Cheyney University campus has been designated "Drug free" and only under certain circumstances is the consumption of alcohol permitted.
 The possession, sale, manufacture or distribution of any controlled substance is illegal under both state and federal laws.
 Such laws are strictly enforced by the Cheyney University Police Department.
 Violators are subject to University disciplinary action, criminal prosecution, fine and imprisonment.
 More specific and detailed information about Cheyney University policies addressing drugs and alcohol concerns can be found in, student handbooks, personnel offices or administrative policy information.
-Faculty, staff and students are encouraged to obtain this information through the Residence Life, The Student Code of Conduct, Student Handbook, by contacting the Cheyney University Police Department.
+Faculty, staff and students are encouraged to obtain this information through the Residence Life Residence Life Policy and Procedures, The Student Handbook, The Student Code of Conduct or by contacting the Cheyney University Police Department.